-3.1.5.23 Council will foster the concept of lake stewardship in order to:

-- a) encourage the protection of natural features and ecological functions; - b) foster the rehabilitation and naturalization of waterfront lands; - c) address matters associated with climate change; - d) improve the quality of source water; and,
+- 3.1.5.23 Council will foster the concept of lake stewardship in order to: - a) encourage the protection of natural features and ecological functions; - b) foster the rehabilitation and naturalization of waterfront lands; - c) address matters of climate change: - d) improve the quality of source water; and, - e) monitor changes to lake ecosystems. - 3.1.5.24 It is the intention of Council to retain unopened road allowances leading to water and where they provide public access to the waterbody.
+Such water access points may provide the Township with potential future infrastructure corridors or enhanced opportunities for recreational purposes.

-- e) monitor changes to lake ecosystems. - 3.1.5.24 It is the intention of Council to retain unopened road allowances leading to water and where they provide public access to the waterbody.
-Such water access points should be accessible and provide for short-term and long-term parking. - 3.1.5.25 Where lands abutting waterbodies and watercourses become available, Council will review the opportunity for public acquisition to provide enhanced public recreation space. - 3.1.5.26 The Township may establish partnerships with public agencies and private associations and individuals to provide guidance, assistance and resources to associations and individuals wishing to undertake projects that will improve the health of the Township's lakes, rivers and streams.
+- 3.1.5.25 Where lands abutting waterbodies and watercourses become available, Council will review the opportunity for public acquisition to provide enhanced public recreation space. - 3.1.5.26 The Township may establish partnerships with public agencies and private associations and individuals to provide guidance, assistance and resources to associations and individuals wishing to undertake projects that will improve the health of the Township's lakes, rivers and streams.